 Connect to the database server

-If you disconnected from the database server, you can double-click the database server in the Catalog tree to connect to it.
+If you disconnect from the database server, you can double-click the database server in the Catalog tree to connect to it.

 Add logins to the database server.